kevinjoseph61/flack/README.md

 # Flack!

-## A Flask driven application what uses sockets to implement a real time clone of slack
+## A Flask driven application that uses sockets to implement a real time clone of slack

 - Flask+Slack=Flack!
 - This project was done in accordance with the specifications laid out in https://docs.cs50.net/web/2020/x/projects/2/project2.html for project 2 of CS50w (2018 version)